MetavizPro/Mobile-App-Website/README.md

 # Mobile-App-Website
-I created a website for a directory app which will connect the blue color daily workers with contractors through realtime job portal.
+We created a website for a directory app which will connect the blue color daily workers with contractors through realtime job portal.
 Website had a link to the mobile app download through appstore or google play store.
 # Miploy.com - Directory App for Blue-Collar Workers

 Welcome to the **Miploy.com** repository!
 This project showcases an innovative **directory app** built on the **Brilliant Directory platform**.
 Designed to connect **blue-collar workers** with **contractors**, this platform enables seamless and efficient real-time job matching.
 With mobile app integration and advanced features, Miploy.com ensures accessibility and convenience for users.